BMW Recalls More Than Half a Million Vehicles

 The company intends to notify owners, and dealers will replace the air bag for free.
 Owners should expect to receive an initial notice in August 2014 and then a secondary notice for when the replacement parts are available – likely by October.

 If you or someone you know has been injured due to a defective vehicle part, the victim may be eligible to file a product liability claim.
-At Simien & Simien, we understand how a company’s small misstep can lead to disastrous consequences.
+At Simien & Simien, our Baton Rouge personal injury attorneys understand how a company’s small misstep can lead to disastrous consequences.